galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 ```
 kubectl apply -f basic.yaml
 ```
-The installation takes a few minutes.
+The installation takes a few minutes.<br>
 4. Check the status by running the following command:
 ```
 kubectl get galasaecosystem